kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

 tags: dotnet vscode csharp
 ---

-Have you ever wondered if you could use the .NET CLI and Visual Studio Code to build a new .NET application, instead of relying on Visual Studio to do all of the heavy lifting?
+Have you ever wondered if you could use the **.NET CLI** and **Visual Studio Code** to build a new .NET application, instead of relying on Visual Studio to do all of the heavy lifting?

-This tutorial will walk you through creating a new class library, unit test project and Web API using only the .NET CLI and Visual Studio Code.
+This tutorial will walk you through creating a new **class library**, **unit test project** and **web API** using only the .NET CLI and Visual Studio Code.

 ## Prerequisites